Content |

 History

-2025: Conducting optical reflectometry of the CRK system in a wide spectral range
+Optical reflectometry of the RCC system in a wide spectral range

 Specialists of the engineering and quantum laboratory LLC "SFB Lab" (part of the InfoTeCS Group of Companies) and the Center for Quantum Technologies of Moscow State University named after M.V.
 Lomonosov presented an experimental installation that made it possible to produce optical reflectometry of the quantum key distribution system (KRK) in a wide spectral range.
 InfoTeCS announced this on August 21, 2025.
 Read more here.

-2024: Russia has developed a chip for quantum computing, which has no analogues in the world
+2024: Developing a quantum computing chip that has no analogues in the world

 On May 30, 2024, it became known that Russian specialists from the Center for Quantum Technologies (CCT) of the Physics Department of Moscow State University named after M.V.
 Lomonosov developed a large-scale eight-channel programmable interferometer for quantum computing.
 It is stated that as of the specified date, the product has no analogues in the world.